denshrestha/preset-example/README.md

 ### Icons

-In order to user icons just add [icon-name].svg file in ./src/accets/icons folder Autoimport is added to vite.config.icons.ts
+In order to user icons just add [icon-name].svg file in ./src/accets/icons folder.
+Autoimport is added to vite.config.icons.ts.
 And use if like "import IconDashboard from '~icons/icon/dashboard'"